-The energy price cap and the Energy Price Guarantee schemes explained
+The energy price cap scheme explained

 What is the energy price cap?

-The energy price cap limits the amount energy companies can charge customers who are on default tariffs, including standard variable tariffs (SVTs), and customers who use prepayment meters.
-It was introduced in January 2019 to make sure consumers don’t pay more for energy than they should.
+It limits the amount energy companies can charge customers who are on default tariffs, including standard variable tariffs (SVTs), prepayment meters, and Economy 7 meters.

 What effect will the changes to the price cap have on bills?

-Is £1,928 the maximum I will have to pay from January?
+Is £1,720 the maximum I have to pay?

 How do I know if I’m on a default tariff?

-You’re likely to be on a default tariff if you haven’t switched energy suppliers before or you’ve automatically rolled on to the standard variable rate after your fixed rate tariff came to an end.
+You’re likely to be on a default tariff if you haven’t switched energy suppliers before or you’ve automatically rolled on to the standard variable rate after your fixed-rate tariff came to an end.
 You’re also likely to be on the standard tariff if your supplier stopped trading and you were switched to a new supplier.

 When will the energy price cap next change?